 The build up to Michael’s party increased in intensity, with construction apace in the backyard.
 We had decided that since the Out-Crowd performance was to be a dance/sock hop, we had to clear the music room in order to have enough space for dancing.
 We set up for the band to perform in a corner, to keep the main part of the room free of obstacles.
 A table was set up by the door for refreshments.
-There was no place for the kids to sit down, so hopefully they’d be dancing the entire time.
+There was no place for the kids to sit down.
+Hopefully they’d be dancing the entire time.
 Guido was assigned to keep alcohol out of the punch and limit entrance to just the kids.
-I asked Mike Sr. if any of his jazz combo friends would be attending, hoping they could perform a few Sinatra favorites from the Elizabethan stage while the adults mingled after the play’s performance.
+I asked Mike Sr. if any of his jazz combo friends would be attending, suggesting they could perform a few Sinatra favorites on the Elizabethan stage while the adults mingled after the play’s performance.
 He called around and said the singer and keyboard player would attend.
 His smile told me my party planning skills were appreciated.
-At the end of the play’s performance, extra tables and chairs would be set up in the pit area, so the adults would be comfortable and enjoy the jazz ensemble.
+At the end of the play’s performance, extra tables and chairs would be set up in the pit area, so the adults would be comfortable to enjoy the jazz ensemble.
 It would be a cocktail party with a full bar for the adults.
 We claimed the garage for the few actual teens attending where beer and pot consumption could be ignored.
 Mrs. Antonio’s special spaghetti would be served to the kids.
 They had really gone all out.
 Mike Sr. told me the guest list had expanded to 250.
 The house would be bursting.
 It was the bands’ job to keep everyone moving.

 “Grant has really interpreted his role himself, as he is on stage but not participating in the action.
 We hope the audience sees the play through his eyes.”

 He asked if we were using Elizabethan music.